dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ### Example of model details

-Example of the details view for the model `supplies`:
+Example of the details view for the model `customers`:

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-model-details.png" width="100%" title="Example of resource details" />